 Lori represents owners, developers, contractors, subcontractors, architects, and engineers in construction and commercial litigation matters.
 Her clients span across Pennsylvania, Ohio, West Virginia, and Kentucky and work on both private and public projects.
 Lori handles contract negotiation, claims for delay and inefficiency, mechanics’ liens, and all types of contractual disputes.
 She represents clients in various state and federal courts, arbitration and mediation proceedings, and before administrative agencies.

-As a member of the firm’s Green Building and Sustainability Group, Lori counsels clients on avoiding and resolving issues that commonly arise on green construction projects, including those relating to certification.
+As a member of the firm’s Green Building Group, Lori counsels clients on avoiding and resolving issues that commonly arise on green construction projects, including those relating to certification.
 She currently serves as Chair of Pittsburgh Green Building Alliance’s Board of Directors and is actively involved in all of the Alliance’s programs and initiatives.

 Lori also assists clients in seeking certification as a Disadvantaged Business Enterprise at both the state and federal levels.